reevoo/reevoo.github.io/_posts/2014-07-30-git-bisect-for-great-good.markdown

   | em-http-request          | 8.476425 |
   +--------------------------+----------+
 ~~~
-Well things went south there quite quickly, let's use git bisect to find the culprit.
+Things went south from there quite quickly.
+Let's use git bisect to find the culprit.

 To get going we need to run `git bisect start`.

-Next we need to tell git the last known good commit `git bisect good v0.28.0` and the first bad commit we know about `git bisect bad v0.29.0`.
+Next, we need to tell git the last known good commit `git bisect good v0.28.0` and the first bad commit we know about `git bisect bad v0.29.0`.

 Git now checks out the first commit for us to test.